How to Find the Source of Failed Logon Attempts

 Common Scenarios and Fixes

-- User Input Error: Inform the user to recheck credentials.
+- User Input Error: Remind the user to double-check their credentials.

-- Saved Credentials Issues: Clear saved passwords from the Credential Manager.
+- Saved Credentials Issues: Clear out saved passwords from the Credential Manager.

-- Service Account Misconfiguration: Update service credentials in the application or scheduled task.
+- Service Account Misconfiguration: Make sure to update the service credentials in the application or scheduled task.

-- Brute-Force Attacks: Block suspicious IP addresses and enforce account lockout policies.
+- Brute-Force Attacks: Block any suspicious IP addresses and enforce account lockout policies.

 Preventing Future Failed Logon Attempts

-- Enable Strong Password Policies: Require complex and regularly updated passwords.
+- Enable Strong Password Policies: Require users to create complex passwords that are updated regularly.

-- Implement Multi-Factor Authentication (MFA): Add a layer of security to logins.
+- Implement Multi-Factor Authentication (MFA): This MFA configuration will help to add an extra layer of security for logins.

-- Monitor Logs Regularly: Automate log analysis with SIEM (Security Information and Event Management) tools.
+- Monitor Logs Regularly: Use SIEM (Security Information and Event Management) tools to automate log analysis.

-- Restrict Account Lockouts: Set thresholds for failed attempts to minimize disruptions.
+- Restrict Account Lockouts: Set limits on failed login attempts to reduce disruptions.

 Frequently asked questions: